-- Kelly accused Central American refugees of manipulating the system and called unaccompanied minors feeling violence a “huge scam.”
+- Kelly accused Central American refugees of manipulating the system and called unaccompanied minors fleeing violence a “huge scam.”

 - Kelly said he wants to admit between 0 and 1 refugees into U.S.

-- Kelly said he will “never” apologize for his false claim against U.S. Rep. Frederica Wilson (D-FL), whom he accused of making self-aggrandizing comments.
-Kelly lashed out after Wilson’s criticism of Trump’s upsetting telephone conversation with the grieving widow of La David T. Johnson, an Army sergeant who was killed in an ambush in Niger.
+- Kelly said he would “never” apologize for his false claim against U.S. Rep. Frederica Wilson (D-FL).
+In October 2017, Rep. Wilson was in the car when Trump initiated an upsetting telephone with the grieving widow of La David T. Johnson, an Army sergeant who was killed in Niger.
+When Wilson criticized Trump for his comments on the call, Kelly claimed Wilson made self-aggrandizing comments.
 A video quickly proved Kelly’s claim against Rep. Wilson wrong, but Kelly never apologized.

 - Kelly doesn’t think civilians should criticize the military.

 - He said integrating women into the military would lead to lower standards and that Marines would die from the repeal of the “don’t ask, don’t tell” policy.

 - Kelly said it was “inconceivable” why any city would want to be a safe city,” even though it’s well-documented that immigrant-friendly cities are associated with lower crime rates.